Vines & Valor background

 • Dinner (first provided meal)

 Arrive and settle into the sacred space.
 Opening circle to set intentions.
 First provided meal is dinner—bring food for travel.
-First ceremony in the evening.
+First session in the evening.

 2. Saturday